alexmilowski/littleflow/littleflow.md

 #### Flow declarations

-A flow delcaration provides the name and documentation for the worlflow.
+A flow declaration provides the name and documentation for the workflow.
 There can only be one flow declaration per workflow.

 ```